Managing symptoms and side effects

 - See a dietitian for advice on what foods to avoid.

 Constipation can make you feel really uncomfortable and unwell.
-Unfortunately, it is very common in women with metastatic breast cancer as it can be caused both by the cancer and its treatment, especially chemotherapy and medications such as antiemetics and analgesics.
+Unfortunately, it is very common in people with metastatic breast cancer as it can be caused both by the cancer and its treatment, especially chemotherapy and medications such as antiemetics and analgesics.
 It may get worse if you stop exercising during treatment or change your eating and drinking habits.

 Maintaining a healthy fluid intake is very important.
 You may find it easier if you take frequent sips throughout the day.
 Small, regular amounts of fluid and food are often more easily tolerated.
 Try to eat plenty of fresh fruit and vegetables and choose high-fibre foods such as wholemeal breads and cereals.
 Regular exercise such as a daily walk can also make a difference.